GREAT LAKES COUNCIL. INTERNATIONAL FEDERATION OF FLY FISHERS

-JOIN US TO LEARN, HAVE FUN AND FEDERATE
+JOIN US TO LEARN, HAVE FUN

 The GLC FLY FISHING SCHOOL & FAIR is held at the R.A.
 MacMullan Conference Center located on the north side of Higgins Lake near Roscommon and Grayling, Michigan.
 Adjacent to the Center is one of Michigan’s most popular parks, N. Higgins Lake State Park.